If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 If you have Geneious Prime software, you can also try out our beta integration with Prime.
 The integration enables easy upload of sequences to Biologics from Prime, and allows you to view Biologics sequence documents in Prime.
 There is more information on how to set the integration up here.

-Analyzing NGS data with the Antibody Annotator
+Analyzing NGS data with the NGS Antibody Annotator

 Set and merge paired reads